lidofinance/lido-improvement-proposals/LIPS/lip-26.md

 ## Motivation

 The fact that the Lido Validator set is permissioned makes it impossible for the community stakers to participate.
 Since community stakers participation is one of the top priorities of Ethereum, it is crucial to add a permissionless entry to the Lido on Ethereum Node Operator set and enfranchise solo-staker involvement in the protocol to stay aligned with Ethereum.
-At the same time, it is vital to maintain Lido on Ethereum protocol security, reliability, and capital efficiency on a level equal to or above the existing ones.

 Given the Staking Router architecture introduced in the [Lido V2](https://blog.lido.fi/introducing-lido-v2/) upgrade, it is proposed to implement a staking module that will add a permissionless entry to the Lido on Ethereum Node Operator set, enfranchise solo-staker participation in the protocol, and maintain Lido on Ethereum protocol security, reliability, and capital efficiency on a level equal to or above the existing ones.